PandorasGit/LudumDare51Submission/README.md

 - [X] Super Attack recharges every 10 seconds **Required for the Compo Theme**
 - [X] Finished game Title, Gameplay, and End screen
 - [X] Ability to Return to the Title after the End
-- [ ] Juice as a decorated back grounds
+- [X] Juice as a decorated back grounds
+- [ ] Juice as in player death effect
+- [X] Juice as in enemy death effect
 - [ ] Juice as a font for HUD and title screen
 - [ ] Sound effects
 - [ ] Music